What goes into the planting of a vineyard, by Hugh Hamilton of McLaren Vale, is worth our time.

 I’m not in their shoes, and I can think of a myriad of reasons why they wouldn’t, honestly; like mental illness, so I’m not judging.
 It’s just an observation.
 I’ve yet to see one white person not biologically related to the vineyard or winery go into them in California, and I’ve been all over this state… They’re there in small family vineyards, but they’re an endangered species in the wine industry otherwise.

 I was also struck by the dog in this video, just happily hanging around.
 That might happen in a small, private vineyard, but in any corporate vineyard that I’ve seen in my state, it’s not going to happen.
 You have to slow down and smell the roses, when you have dogs around, and commodity land isn’t that tuned in.

-Here’s the video, and how root stock gets planted into a vineyard, step by step.
+Here’s the video of how root stock gets planted into a vineyard, step by step.
 Enjoy!